noam-kimhi/university-summaries/computational-models-computability-and-complexity-67521/README.md

 # Computational Models, Computability and Complexity ⚙️ — Summary

 This folder contains my summary for the course **Computational Models, Computability and Complexity** (67521) taught at Hebrew University of Jerusalem (2025).
+This summary was chosen as the official student summary for 2025 Semester B.

 ## 📄 Contents
 - `computational models computability and complexity summary.pdf` — Full summary of the course.